What we do and meet the team

 Often disabled people are kept in the background and have no voice or status.
 Just Wheels can help people with physical disabilities find their voice, take part, get involved, speak up for wheelchair users, and become a productive part of their community.
 We give hope in motion.

 Providing the right equipment

-We then aim to supply them with a well-fitted, good quality wheelchair or tricycle, along with the physiotherapy advice they need to improve their physical health.
+We aim to supply people with mobility issues with a well-fitted, good quality wheelchair or tricycle, along with the physiotherapy advice they need to improve their physical health.

 Working with partner organisations and local communities